AnOliva/BRT-LakePulse/README.md

 Those might be memory consuming (32 GB of RAM were used for the script *3_BRT_bootstrap.R*).

 ## Citations
-Oliva, A., Onana, E.V., Garner, R.E., Kraemer, S.A., Fradette, M., Walsh, D.A., Huot, Y., 2022.
-A multi-indicator mapping analysis reveals a spatial hotspot of a putative bacterial pathogens assemblage in Canadian prairie lakes that is linked to anthropogenically-altered landscapes.
-Water Res. *submitted*.
+Oliva, A., Onana, E.V., Garner, R.E., Kraemer, S.A., Fradette, M., Walsh, D.A., Huot, Y., 2023.
+Geospatial analysis reveals a hotspot of fecal bacteria in Canadian prairie lakes linked to agricultural non-point sources.
+Water Res. *under review*.

 Oliva, A., Garner, R.E., Walsh, D., Huot, Y., 2022.
 The occurrence of potentially pathogenic fungi and protists in Canadian lakes predicted using geomatics, in situ and satellite-derived variables: Towards a tele-epidemiological approach.
 Water Res.
 209, 117935. https://doi.org/10.1016/j.watres.2021.117935